Amid Australian lobster glut, supermarkets impose purchase limits

 Rising income levels are set to make China the world’s key growth market for lobster sales in the years ahead.

 Exclusion from that market could devastate Australian fisheries.
-It has already resulted in a major drop in lobster prices, as an industry used to supplying a country of some 1.4 billion people turns its attention toward a domestic market of 25 milllion.
+The dispute has already resulted in a major drop in lobster prices, as an industry used to supplying a country of some 1.4 billion people turns its attention toward a domestic market of 25 milllion.
 In some Australian supermarkets, lobsters have become available for as little as $15 each in recent weeks — around half of last year’s price level.

-“It’s good that people who enjoy them can actually afford a feed, I suppose,” fisherman Jason Hart told the Australian Broadcasting Corporation.
+“It’s good that people who enjoy them can actually afford a feed, I suppose,” fisherman Jason Hart told the Australian Broadcasting Corp.
 “But it’s making things hard for us.”

 Operating his business costs Hart around $23 per kilogram of lobster, he told the broadcaster, meaning that sales at current prices barely cover the fisherman’s expenses.

 Meanwhile, Australian supermarkets and customers are rejoicing.
-“We’ve seen incredible customer demand,” said a spokesperson for Woolworths, a supermarket chain, adding that the newly-imposed purchase limit applied “per customer, per transaction.”
+“We’ve seen incredible customer demand,” said a spokesperson for Woolworths, a supermarket chain, adding that the newly imposed purchase limit applied “per customer, per transaction.”

 “Customers can expect to see increased lobster availability in the days ahead,” the spokesperson said, according to news.com.au.